pelya/dpmaster-udp-hole-punching/readme.txt

 10) CONTACTS & LINKS:

-You can get more informations and the latest versions of DarkPlaces and dpmaster on the DarkPlaces home page: http://icculus.org/twilight/darkplaces/
+You can get more information and the latest versions of DarkPlaces and dpmaster on the DarkPlaces home page: http://icculus.org/twilight/darkplaces/

 If dpmaster doesn't fit your needs, please drop me an email (my name and email address are right below those lines).
 Your opinion and ideas may be very